arj03/datagrid/README.md

 control but is in no way tied to data from an OLAP cube.
 It can display data from an SQL Server, Olap cube or just plain Javascript data equally well.
-Datagrid allows collapse / expand for very large data sets, local sorting, helper functions for working with data and localization support.
+Datagrid allows collapse / expand for very large data sets, local and server-side sorting, helper functions for working with data and localization support.

 The datagrid library is split into two seperate parts: the report builder and the report interface.
 The purpose of report builder is to